jasongoodwin/better-java-monads/README.md

     <dependency>
 	    <groupId>com.jason-goodwin</groupId>
 	    <artifactId>better-monads_2.10</artifactId>
-	    <version>0.0.1</version>
+	    <version>0.1.0</version>
     </dependency>

 Note on Published Artifact
 --------------------------

 Currently published version had problems with javadoc so the project was published as a scala project.
-It currently has a scala version ammendment in the name (_2.10).
+It currently has a scala version amendment in the name (_2.10).
 This will be fixed in future versions.

 Try
 ===